Security Tips & Fraud Alerts

 Text message phishing has also become a tool of the fraudsters.
 It works the same as email phishing; however a text message is received directing the consumer to call or respond to a purported bank phone number in order to obtain your account information.

-Consumers, businesses and financial institutions should be wary of unsolicited e-mails purportedly from financial institutions recently in the news and take the following precautions:
+Consumers and businesses should be wary of unsolicited e-mails purportedly from financial institutions recently in the news and take the following precautions:

 - Do not follow Web links in unsolicited e-mails from apparent financial institutions.
 Instead, use Web browser bookmarks or type your institution's Web address into the browser address bar when accessing your bank's Web site or online banking services.